iut-ibk/DynaMind-ToolBox/doc/module.rst

 defining a View.
 However, instead of adding the views to the data stream, ViewContainers are registered at the module itself using ``self.registerViewContainers(views)``.
 The following code block gives an example of how to define and register a ViewContainer.
-Note that, to access the data in the ViewContainer later, it is important to add the VewContainer as Attribute to the class using the ``self.`` statement.
+Note that, to access the data in the ViewContainer later, it is important to add the ViewContainer as Attribute to the class using the ``self.`` statement.

 .. code-block:: python